facebookarchive/oss-performance/README.md

 Laravel
 -------

-Unrealistic microbenchmark: just the 'You have arrived' page from an empty installation.
+Unrealistic microbenchmark: just the 'Laravel 5' page from an empty installation.

 Magento